MC Binn: Career

 MC Binn was hired by KL Produtora, the agency that was responsible for revealing several other names in Rio funk, including MC Brinquedo.
 In mid-2016, Binn announced his departure from the producer and shortly thereafter joined KondZilla Records, which had recently been created.

 He gained prominence in the Rio funk scene in São Paulo with the song "Bin Laden Não Morreu", where due to the success of the song, he generated his artistic name "of impact" copied from the Saudi terrorist.
 In his theatrical shows, he mentions that the objective is to make the ball "an Afghanistan", but guarantees that it is all a joke and there is no condonation of violence: "If there once was a bad Bin Laden, today there is a good Bin Laden".

-At the end of 2014, DJ Skrillex included Binn's track "Bololo Haha" in his "Skrillex Selects" playlist on the SoundCloud website, a space where he recommends tracks he has listened to.
-During his visit to Brazil for Lollapalooza 2015, together with his friend Diplo, Skrillex met with Binn and both released videos on social media.
+At the end of 2014, DJ Skrillex included Binn's track "Bololo Haha" in his "Skrillex Selects" playlist on SoundCloud, where he recommends tracks.
+During his visit to Brazil for Lollapalooza 2015, together with his friend Diplo, Skrillex met with Binn, and both released videos on social media.